Edge (wrestler): WWE Champion (2005–2006)

 On the July 11 episode of Raw, Edge's match with Kane was interrupted when Matt Hardy made a surprise appearance.
 Hardy referred to Edge by his real name and issued a threat to Lita as well.
-When Hardy was officially brought back to Raw, he and Edge continued their feud, including a match at SummerSlam on August 21 where Edge defeated Hardy, causing Hardy to have excessive blood loss.
-A week later on Raw, after a match Hardy had with Rob Conway, Edge then appeared and overpowered Hardy.
+When Hardy was officially brought back to Raw, he and Edge continued their feud, including a match at SummerSlam on August 21 where Edge defeated Hardy by referee stoppage, after causing Hardy to have excessive blood loss.
+The next night on Raw, after a match Hardy had with Rob Conway, Edge then appeared and overpowered Hardy.
 He then wedged Hardy's head between the steel steps and the ringpost, and then kicked the steel steps into Hardy's head.
 On the August 29 episode of Raw, Edge and Hardy fought in a Street Fight, which resulted in a no contest when Hardy performed a side effect on Edge off the entrance ramp into the sound speakers and other electrical equipment.
 They also fought in a Steel cage match at Unforgiven on September 18 in which Hardy defeated Edge.
 The feud culminated in a Loser Leaves Raw ladder match on Raw Homecoming on October 3, which Edge won.
 After the match, Hardy left the Raw brand to go to the SmackDown! brand, while Edge suffered a legit torn pectoralis major muscle that kept him shelved for a couple of months.
 During his time off, he starred in his own talk show segment on Raw entitled The Cutting Edge, dubbing himself the "Rated-R Superstar".
 Edge used his talk show to start a feud with Ric Flair following Flair's well-publicized arrest in connection with a road rage incident.
 Edge eventually began using The Cutting Edge as a soapbox to run down Flair until, after weeks of public mockery, Flair eventually showed up and attacked Edge.
-Edge and Flair formally met at the New Year's Revolution event on January 8, 2006 in a match for Flair's Intercontinental Championship, which resulted in Flair retaining after Edge was disqualified.
+Edge and Flair formally met at the New Year's Revolution event on January 8, 2006, in a match for Flair's Intercontinental Championship, which resulted in Flair retaining after Edge was disqualified.

 Although Edge had lost his scheduled match at New Year's Revolution, that would not be his only match that evening as the main event saw John Cena, the reigning WWE Champion, defend his title in an Elimination Chamber match.
 After a bloody Cena won the match, WWE Chairman Vince McMahon revealed that Edge was cashing in his Money in the Bank contract to face Cena for the championship immediately.
 After two spears, Edge quickly defeated Cena to win the WWE Championship, marking his first world title win.